mortonl/zebra-label-generator/README.md

 # zebra-label-generator

 A Java library that simplifies the generation of Zebra Printer Label (ZPL) commands, supporting barcodes and printer settings.

 ## Overview

 This library provides a programmatic way to create ZPL label format commands, with a focus on DPI-agnostic label generation.
 It's designed to make working with Zebra printers more straightforward and maintainable in Java applications.

 ## Features

 ### Current Features

 - Comprehensive near-complete set of constants for Zebra ZPL II commands
 - Clean and type-safe Java API for label generation
 - Support for standard ZPL printer settings
-- DPI-Agnostic Label Creation (This sparked the idea for the initial project)
+- DPI-Agnostic Label Creation
+- Barcode Support:
+    - Code 128
+    - Interleaved 2 of 5
+    - PDF417
+- Standardized barcode framework with common validation and positioning
+- Position validation for all elements

 ### Planned Features

 - Elements for more Commands including:
-  - More Barcode Types
+    - Additional Barcode Types
     - More graphic types
         - Circle
         - Diagonal Lines
         - Ellipses
         - Symbols
 - Graphic field validation
     - I currently dont understand some of the examples i've seen of graphic fields being used where non-hex characters were used in a hex command, when i can learn more about how this functionality is supposed to work i will add better validation.
 - Setting defaults for the label
     - Warning when setting an item the same as a default setting?
 - Explicit mode as an alternative to using defaults?
     - This would no longer print empty parts of the Zebra command and instead use the default values for that command where possible or the latest relevant default set?
 - Image helpers to convert to ASCII hex and binary?
 - Template vs complete zpl generation?
     - Currently designed around passing actual values into elements like text and barcodes etc. we could allow field parameters to be provided separately and this would allow the template to be permanently stored on the printer?
 - Native command support? - will there be any cases where this would be needed, would like to avoid this as it goes against desired Java API.

 ## Getting Started

 ### Prerequisites

 - Java 21 or higher
 - Maven or Gradle for dependency management

 ### Installation

 #### Maven

 Add the following dependency to your `pom.xml` make sure to look up the value of the latest release:

 ```xml
 <dependency>
     <groupId>io.github.mortonl</groupId>